 Here are some questions for hiring managers to ask candidates to understand how well they will perform in a team setting:

-- Give me an example of a group or team decision that was made and you felt that it was wrong or was something with which you disagreed.
+Give me an example of a group or team decision that was made and you felt that it was wrong or was something you disagreed with.
 How did you handle it?
 Were there others who agreed with you?
 What was the end result?